qmilangowin/proglog-rs/README.md

 A distributed commit log implementation in Rust, inspired by "Distributed Services with Go" by Travis Jeffery.

+NB: Still WIP when I have time.
+Not yet complete.

 ## Project Structure

 ```